Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 3． Once it is complete, SwitchBot Lock and Lock Pro will be displayed within the iOS Home App, enabling voice-activated locking and unlocking via Hey Siri.

-4．If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### How to Calibrate or Recalibrate SwitchBot Lock Pro?